-As we are coming up on the end of another unique year in history, you’re probably looking forward to post-pandemic life and wishing to leave the past behind you.
+As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 I think we are all ready for that.
 But, putting worldly crises aside, it’s still important to reflect on your experiences so you can analyze what’s working and where you have opportunities to make some adjustments or improvements.

-But first, let’s talk about why doing an end-of-year reflection is a critical exercise for your ongoing self-improvement efforts.
+But first, let’s discuss why an end-of-year reflection is a critical exercise for your ongoing self-improvement efforts.

-It’s easy to feel excited for a fresh start to a new year.
-A clean slate is upon you and you have the best intentions to work hard toward your goals.
+It's easy to feel excited about a fresh start to a new year.
+You have a clean slate, and you have the best intentions for working hard toward your goals.

-But in the midst of thinking about what the future potentially holds, it’s important to reflect upon both the good and bad experiences that have shaped the person you are today.
+But while thinking about what the future potentially holds, it’s important to reflect upon both the good and bad experiences that have shaped the person you are today.
 Taking the time to absorb the opportunities and lessons from the past year can help you learn what to do (or not do) to be successful in the future.

 Critique the choices you made and the subsequent outcomes.
 Could you have spent your money, energy, and time in a way that was more beneficial for your future?
 What changes can you make moving forward?

-Without considering the happenings of the past year, you’re putting yourself at risk of repeating your mistakes or not recognizing where you could make improvements in your life.
+Without considering the events of the past year, you risk repeating your mistakes or not recognizing where you could make improvements in your life.

-You may also lose out on the opportunity to acknowledge the progress you’ve made over the past year in your personal and professional life, and doing so can certainly be motivating to keep up the hard work.
+You may also miss the opportunity to acknowledge the progress you’ve made over the past year in your personal and professional life, and doing so can certainly motivate you to keep up the hard work.

 Let’s get started.

-43 End of Year Reflection Questions to Review Your 2023 Year
+43 End-of-Year Reflection Questions to Review Your 2024 Year

 1. If someone else were to write a book about your year, how would it go?

-In addition to encouraging you to think about your year as a whole, thinking about this question will help shed some light on how you played a part in some of the stories of other people’s lives as well.
+In addition to encouraging you to think about your year as a whole, thinking about this question will also help shed some light on how you contributed to some of the stories of other people’s lives.

 2. What surprised you about this year?

-If you could tell your late-2023 self one thing about this year that you wouldn’t have believed at the time, what would it be?
-For me, it would be that I haven’t moved on from my full-time job.
+If you could tell your late 2024 self one thing about this year that you wouldn’t have believed at the time, what would it be?
+It would be that I haven’t moved on from my full-time job.

-It’s been a long road and I never thought I would make it a year.
-But it has shown me that I’m persistent and I’m stronger than I thought I was.
+It’s been a long road, and I never thought I would make it a year.
+But it has shown me that I’m more persistent and robust than I thought.
 What has surprised you, and why?

 3. What worked?